Looking for something specific? Jump to a section:

 |

 Several pipelines pass through the Midcontinent, bringing supply from west Texas and the Rockies into the Midwest.
 Meanwhile, gas also flows south through the region toward the Gulf Coast.
 During winter when the Midwest and Northeast consume the most gas, flows typically head north towards the large demand centers.
-There are only a few planned infrastructure expansions on the horizon, such as the small Palo Duro pipeline connecting Permian production to a system in southwest Oklahoma, and an expansion of the ANR pipeline in the Midwest.

 |